joa/go18beta/README.md

 `try.Try` is a success/failure type.
 Methods that chain on `Try` can recover from panics and convert automatically into a failure case.

+Futures use `Try` internally as well so all methods are automatically protected.

 ```go
 digits := []string{"0", "1", "2", "3", "4", "5", "6", "7", "8", "9"}